Competition: The Sunday Times Audible Short Story Award

 3.2 The Entry must not contain more than six thousand (6,000) words.
 The word count should be listed on the Entry and must be precise.

 3.4 No more than one story per author may be submitted.
-It is the responsibility of the author to make sure that that there is not more than one of his/her stories submitted to TNL in total.
+It is the responsibility of the author to make sure that that there is not more than one of their stories submitted to TNL in total.

 3.5 The Entry must either: